 Did you know that career sites are the most-used source for job searching by candidates?
 Did you also know that, contrarily, according to a report by Jobvite, referrals are five times more effective than all other sources of hiring?
-This suggests that job seekers and HR managers aren’t on the same page when it comes to the hiring process.
-It also suggests that job seekers should be focusing on networking as a significant method of finding employment, rather than relying exclusively on job boards.
+This suggests that job seekers and HR managers aren't on the same page when it comes to the hiring process.
+It also suggests that job seekers should be focussing on networking as a significant method of finding employment, rather than relying exclusively on job boards.

 But how do you network, you ask?

 Let's take a look at one of the most underused, but effective, types of networking: the informational interview.

 An informational interview is exactly what it sounds like: an information-gathering opportunity that doesn't necessarily lead to a job offer, but can be used as a fantastic source of networking and a chance to learn all about a specific role and/or company.
 Rather than meeting with a hiring manager as part of the selection process for an advertised role, an informational interview is scheduled between yourself and someone who already holds your dream job or works at your dream company, regardless of if there is a job opportunity available.

 The purpose of this type of interview is threefold:

 To find out if the role and/or company is the right fit for you